Dev-Daljeet/GuessACard/README.md

 > A card game where player has to guess the fourth card in hand of four playing cards.

 This project is a 'Guess a Card' game where player has to guess the fourth card in hand of four playing cards.
 First, three out of four cards will be shown to player.
-Then, four card options will be shown to player.
-Player has to pick the right option which is fourth card in order to win the game.
+Then, four card options (radio button) will be shown to player.
+Player has to pick the right option which will be the fourth card in order to win the game.

 Programming language: Java